-the self assessment (out of 12): what is the mark I should receive? & why I believe it is deserved?

-the peer assessment: on a scale of 1-8 one (1) being very poor, eight (8) being excellent and each number in between representing a graduated rating) rate each of your peers as to their overall level of participation in all the small group work [do no rate anyone that you did not participate with on a team or in a small group task]

-critique the entire course (all three (3) modules) by completing the university's course evaluation
+- the self assessment: what is the mark I should receive? & why I believe it is deserved? - the peer assessment: on a scale of 1-X one [1] being very poor, x [X] being excellent and each number in between representing a graduated score rate each of your peers as to their overall level of participation in all the small group work [do not rate anyone that you did not participate with on a team or in a small group task] - critique the entire course (all three (3) modules) by completing the university's course evaluation